halfik/elegant/docs/model/Record.md

 ### Display filter

 Display filters modify data when you display it.
-There is a special function for this: display.
+There is a special function for this: display (example 7).
 We could fire this filter any time you try to get field value but it would be inflexible.
 In example 5 and 6 you can see how we can use date filter to modify how date is presented by default.
 Sometimes you will have to present same date differently from default.
-If this is a case then you can apply different filters (Example 7).
+If this is a case then you can apply different filters (Example 8).